LivewareProblems/Orion/README.md

 - [ ] Can get trace data in a distributed way
 - [ ] More to come !

+## Non Goals

+- Be useable in any BEAM language.
+This may happen in the future but for now we depend on dog_sketch which is in elixir
+- separate frontend and data collection library.
+That may come in the future, but no time for it at spawnfest

 ## TODO add how to add it to your app

 ## Hacking